n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleAnalytics/README.md

 ## Example Usage

-This workflow allows you to get analytics of your website and store it Airtable.
+This workflow allows you to get analytical metrics of your website using the Goole Analytics node and store it Airtable.
 You can also find the [workflow](https://n8n.io/workflows/892) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Google Analytics]()
 - [Set](../../core-nodes/Set/README.md)